redhead/diploma-thesis/Refactoring_of_Integration_Portal_Now__.md

 First, all the modifyable features of each resource were collected.
 Each feature was assigned a sub-resource of the original resource URL.
 To carry the intent of the change, a POST request is sent on this newly created URL for each feature.
 Consider this example from the actual redesign:

-    -- Before the redesign
+Before the redesign

-    POST /folder/abc123
+    PUT /folder/abc123
     {"name": "New folder name"}

-    -- After the redesign
+After the redesign

     POST /folder/abc123/nameChange
     {"name": "New folder name"}

+As you can see